edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-onvif-camera/supplementary-info/ONVIF-protocol.md

 └──────────────┘                    └────────────────────┘               └─────────────────┘
 ```

+!!! warning
+    Both REST and SOAP commands over the network can be subject to attacks while in transit.
+Please take all necessary precautions to protect network traffic.

 ## Tested Onvif Cameras
 The following table shows the Onvif functions tested for various Onvif cameras: